Deadline: June 10, 2022

 Fairfax, VA 22030

-Completed application includes: application, completed essay questions, two letters of reference, and official transcript
+Completed application includes: application, current resume, and official transcript.

 Upon selection of the winner(s), the Foundation will disburse the scholarship funds directly to the recipient’s university or college.